Deep Dish Website Design Part 2

 - My forms don’t automatically redirect to thank-you pages.

-- My forms don’t automatically send confirmation emails to administrators or prospects.
+- I don’t automatically send confirmation emails to administrators or prospects.

 - My landing pages ask for too much information from first-time visitors.